Continuum Landau surface states in a non-Hermitian Weyl semimetal

 where $\hat{H}'$ is the lattice Hamiltonian including the uniform loss.
-At any given site, the transmittance measured by a weakly-connected probe is $T(E) = |\psi_{\textrm{out}}|^2$, the absolute square of the wavefunction (up to a normalization factor).
-Figure~\ref{fig:phenomena}(a) shows the transmission spectrum for a $y$-PBC sample (with $k_y=0$), using source and probe sites located on the $-z$ plane, as shown in the inset.
-For $B = 0$ (solid blue line), there is a nonzero transmission in the interval $|E| \lesssim 1$, which matches the point gap where surface states are expected.
-However, its peak transmission is near the frequency $|E|=1$, due to bulk eigenmodes affecting transmission.
-In Ref.~\cite{Supplementary} we show the transmitted field profile for the NH Fermi arc, which demonstrate the bulk mode's role in transmission for $B=0$.
-For $B=0.2$ (brown dashes), the transmission peaks around the point gap frequency.
-Compared to the zero magnetic field case, the introduction of $B=0.2$ converts bulk modes with energies outside the point gap to eigenstates localized on the surface with energies inside the point gap, resulting in the contrast in transmission spectrum shown in Fig.~\ref{fig:phenomena}(a).
-These results agree qualitatively with how the complex energy spectrum behaves [Fig.~\ref{fig:clms}(b)--(c)].
+At any given site, the transmittance measured by a weakly-connected probe is $T(E) = |\psi_{\textrm{out}}|^2$, the un-normalized absolute square of the wavefunction.
+Figure~\ref{fig:phenomena}(a) shows the transmission spectrum for a $y$-PBC sample (with $k_y=0$), with source and probe sites on the $-z$ plane.
+Here, we use a 4-site excitation source to ensure more robust coupling to extended lattice modes \cite{wetter2022observation, cantillano2017observation}.
+For $B = 0$, the transmittance curve (blue line) forms peaks around $|E|=1$ and is elevated over much of the point gap region $|E| \lesssim 1$, consistent with the excitation of NH Fermi arc surface states.
+For $B=0.2$, the transmittance peaks much more strongly inside the point gap (brown dashes).
+Note that these two transmittance curves are individually normalized to peak at 1 in order to show the $E$-dependence more clearly; using the same normalization for both curves, the $B = 0.2$ transmittance is substantially higher (see below).

-The emergence of CLMs, for $B \ne 0$, can be identified through their characteristic Gaussian spatial profiles.
+The emergence of CLMs for $B \ne 0$ can also be pinpointed through their characteristic Gaussian spatial profiles.
 In Fig.~\ref{fig:phenomena}(b), we plot the transmitted field on the $-z$ surface, using the same 4-site excitation as before (with frequency $E=0$).
 When $B=0$, the field decays exponentially, as shown in the upper plot, as expected of ballistic states (NH Fermi arc states) with added loss.
 However, for $B=0.2$ the transmission has a Gaussian variation, matching the profile of the CLMs.

-By studying how the transmittance varies with $B$, it is possible to obtain evidence for the NH chiral magnetic effect \eqref{anomaly}.
-In Fig.~\ref{fig:phenomena}(c), we sum the transmittances over all sites in the lower and upper halves of an OBC lattice (with an excitation source at $E = 0$ placed in the center; see inset).
-The difference between the two increases approximately linearly with $B$, in agreement with the prediction \eqref{anomaly} coming from NH field theory.
+Moreover, we can obtain evidence for the NH chiral magnetic effect, including the $L_z$-dependence found in Eq.~\eqref{anomaly}, by studying how the transmittance varies with $B$ and $L_z$.
+We consider placing an excitation source in the center of a sample with full OBC, operating at $E = 0$, and find the transmittances to the lower and upper halves of the sample (i.e., summing over all sites in each half).
+In Fig.~\ref{fig:phenomena}(c), we plot the difference in total transmittance between the lower and upper sides, which is found to increase with both $B$ and $L_z$.